 Welcome to the Mechanical Engineering Undergraduate Student Handbook.
 The goal of this handbook is to provide information about services and activities that will enrich your undergraduate experience and facilitate the practical aspects of receiving an education at the University of Michigan.

 In the handbook, you can find information on student services; degree requirements; enrolling for courses; transferring credit; internship, co-op, and career guidance; research opportunities; useful forms; graduation information; wellness; campus resources; and frequently asked questions.

 Mechanical Engineering at Michigan is an undergraduate program on the move.
 Since 2002, we've had a boom of new faculty members and research funding, while maintaining our consistent leadership as one of U.S. News and World Report's top five ranked ME programs in the country.
 Our multidisciplinary approach to research and learning strikes a unique balance of trend-setting research and challenging coursework that is highly respected around the world.
 At Michigan, ME is assembling the finest young undergraduate talent in the country, and we're pleased that you have joined our team!

 What's Involved in an ME degree at the University of Michigan?

-In addition to the regular B.S.E. degree in Mechanical Engineering, there are numerous other programs offered to enrich education, such as dual-degrees (ME degree and a second degree from another engineering program), Sequential Graduate/Undergraduate Studies (SGUS), the Engineering Global Leadership Program (EGL), study abroad (listed among CoE minors), and independent study opportunities with ME faculty.
+In addition to the regular BSE degree in Mechanical Engineering, there are numerous other programs offered to enrich education, such as dual-degrees (ME degree and a second degree from another engineering program), Sequential Undergraduate/Graduate Studies (SUGS), the Engineering Global Leadership Program (EGL), Study Abroad (listed among CoE minors), and Independent Study opportunities with ME faculty.